 Nowadays, generic, spray-and-pray marketing campaigns don’t fly with consumers anymore.
 If you can’t relate to each segment of your target market, then you might as well pause all your campaigns.

-However, if you can harness the power of demographic segmentation, you can create personalized marketing campaigns for each slice of your target market and resonate with them as much as Danny Tanner and Uncle Jesse did with Dannon’s target market.
+However, if you can harness the power of demographic segmentation, you can create personalized marketing campaigns for each slice of your target market and resonate with them as much as MC Hammer did with Cheetos’s target market.